-V. Financial Aid
+IV.
+Financial Aid

 There are no additional costs for the students in this program other than traditional graduate student tuition and fee expenses.
-This is a tuition generating graduate program and tuition remission and/or stipends are not offered.
-Graduate students in this program would be eligible to apply for financial aid as applicable.
+Tuition remission and/or stipends are not offered.
+Graduate students in this program are eligible to apply for financial aid as applicable.

-VI.
-Departmental Operations
+V. Departmental Operations